Bride of Brackenloch

-The Bride of Brackenloch is an off-Broadway play written in 1987 by Rick Abbot.
+The Bride of Brackenloch is an off-Broadway play written in 1987 by Jack Sharkey, published under the pseudonym "Rick Abbot".
 The play is a farce.

-The plot
+Plot

 The action takes place in Scotland.
 The story is about Jabez Thorngall, who lost his bride, Victoria Cavendish, to an ancient family curse.
 After the ordeal, Jabez takes a new bride, an American heiress and Scottish bartender named Daphne Dixon.

 Soon after, a piece of leather called the Strong Wong Hong Kong tong gong thong, stolen by Jabez's grandfather goes missing and Jabez's sister's husband is found locked in the Brackenloch vault.
 The major suspect is revealed to be a handyman who works for Jabez.